michaelavila/xf/README.markdown

 CMD
 ===

-Manage and run bash scripts from anywhere in your projects directory structure.
+Manage and run bash scripts from anywhere in your project.

 USAGE
 -----